-During the second quarter ended June 30, 2013, the Company continued to supply coal from the existing coal stockpile, mined a small amount of coal, continued leasing equipment, increased efforts to develop new customers, continued assessment to re-start the mine, and continued building loyalty from its existing customer base.
+During the second quarter ending June 30, 2013, the Company continued to supply coal from the existing coal stockpile, mined a small amount of coal, continued leasing equipment, increased efforts to develop new customers, continued assessment to re-start the mine, and continued building loyalty from its existing customer base.
 The Company shipped approximately 1,800 tonnes of coal to local customers in the second quarter.
 As of June 30, 2013 the coal stockpile balance was approximately 107,000 tonnes.
-The Company mined 22,217 tonnes of previously uncovered coal to avoid its inaccessibility, when water level rises during the spring thaw.
+The Company mined 22.217 tonnes of previously uncovered coal to avoid its inaccessibility, when water level rises during the spring thaw.
 The Company continued to lease part of its equipment fleet and supply operators and technicians with average monthly revenues of approximately \$100,000.
 Additional technicians were hired to increase availability of the equipment.
 The sale of coal and lease of equipment allowed the Company revenues to offset ongoing costs.
 Inquiries from the State of Buryatia in the CIS and industrial customers in Mongolia led to several marketing trips for negotiations.
-The Company is in ongoing negotiations with several prospective customers, and is hopeful that sales contracts may be signed during the third quarter, 2013.
-If the Company is successful in entering into these contracts, it may result in an increase in coal production over previous years, along with increased revenue and profit margins.
+The Company was in ongoing negotiations with several prospective customers, and is hopeful that sales contracts may be signed during the third quarter, 2013.
 The Company has commenced preparations to potentially recommence operation of the mine, including reorganization of management, budgeting, some rehiring staff, repairs, and ordering of parts and supplies, and, in addition, it will take funds and time.
 Efforts continue with the local and national government and Buryiat and CIS states to open the Zeltura border crossing to allow coal exports.

 During the second quarter 2013, the Company incurred expenditures on the Ulaan Ovoo property, classified as costs in excess of impaired value, amounting to \$0.7 million, which is reflected on the condensed interim consolidated statement of operations and comprehensive loss.
-As there were no benchmark or market changes from April 1, 2013 to June 30, 2013, the impaired value for Ulaan Ovoo within property and equipment, remains unchanged at a balance of \$2 million (Note 9 to the unaudited condensed interim consolidated financial statements).
+As there were no benchmark or market changes from April 1, 2013 to September 30, 2013, the impaired value for Ulaan Ovoo within property and equipment, remains unchanged at a balance of \$2 million (Note 9 to the unaudited condensed interim consolidated financial statements).